 As it nears the peak, the trail breaks out of the woods for good.
 After climbing a flight of stone stairs, the trail curves around the peak, offering the best views so far.
 But it’s not until you finally reach the peak that the most dramatic views open up.

 A paved trail loops around an oddly barren, rocky hill near the radar tower.
 There’s no vegetation here yet beacuse this area was once bulldozed flat, and the park created the rocky hill to restore the original topography of the peak.

 Descend to the summit parking lot by way of a long flight of stairs, then cross the road and pick up the trail where it begins next to a small picnic area.
-Descend the same way that you came.
+From here, descend the same way that you came.

 Just across from the start of the Mount Umunhum Trail is the Bald Mountain Trail, which in some ways is actually more enjoyable.
 The mostly level dirt road winds through attractive open grasslands with views of the rugged green mountains, climbing slightly to a sweeping view of the vast Santa Clara Valley and the Coyote Valley.
-Together, the Mount Umunhum and Bald Mountain Trails make a nice, even 10-mile hike.
+Together, the Mount Umunhum and Bald Mountain Trails make about a 9-mile hike.